AlfredSimpson/IT490-LongSoup/README.md

 ## Project Summary

-This project is pulling multiple APIs to create a music/concert app with better recommendations than Spotify.
+This project is pulling multiple APIs to create a music & social media web app with (hopefully) better recommendations than Spotify.

-As of 11/7/2023, the project is still in development.
-Primary files are as follows:

 - Front End
   - [WebServer](./WebServer/) : All active development work